alythobani/obsidian-callout-commands/README.md

 To insert a fresh callout block of your choice, simply run `Wrap lines in [X] callout` on a blank line.
 If the current line is not blank and nothing is selected, the current line will be included in the callout.

-### Turning selected lines of text into a callout
+### Turning multiple lines of text into a callout

-To turn text into a callout of your choice, run `Wrap lines in [X] callout` on the selected text.
+To turn multiple lines of text into a callout of your choice, first select the lines, and then  run `Wrap lines in [X] callout`.
 Note that the wrap command works on full lines; so as long as part of a line is selected, the entire line will be included in the callout.

 ### Unwrapping a callout block

 To turn a callout back into regular text, run the `Remove callout from selected lines` command with the given lines selected.
 The callout must begin on the first selected line of text for this command to be available.

-## Callout titles and Markdown headings
+### Retaining custom titles

-By default, callout blocks will be given a title that matches the callout type (e.g. `> [!quote] Quote`).
+By default, callout blocks are given a title that matches the callout type (e.g. `> [!quote] Quote`).

 If the callout's title is the default or nonexistent, the entire header line will be removed when calling `Remove callout from selected lines`.
 However, if a custom title is present (e.g. `> [!quote] Aristotle`), it will be retained as a Markdown heading, so that you don't lose your hard work in titling the callout.